Cute Press

 The design adheres to the Sustainable Design concept by utilising LEED-certified, non-VOCs, and durable materials for long-term usage.
 The design also takes into consideration the natural environment of the location, full of old trees, and works closely with an engineer and landscape team to maximise the use of natural resources.

-Tags: Abu dhabi, Agile workspace, Archi, Architect, Architecture, Artist, Asia, Bangkok, Bar, BIM, Blessing, Blog, Boutique, Business, Civic, Construction, Content, Creativity, Culture, Debate, Design, Designer, Digital, Digital technology, Digital transformation, Digitisation, Drama, Drink, Dubai, Education, Email, Experience, F&B, Food, Future, Health, Healthcare, Hicap, Ho chi minh, Hong kong, Hospital, Hospitality, Hotel, Hotel design, Human, Information, Innovation, Interior, Interior design, Interior designer, Interview, Knowledge, Lebua, Lifestyle, Luxury, Luxury design, Luxury interior, Marriott, Mindful, News, Newsletter, Phone, Profile, Profit, Psychology, Residential, Restaurant, Romance, Saigon, School, Signage, Sky, Smartphone, Smartphones, Social media, Social psychology, Sport + Leisure, Studio, Success, Sustainibility, Tech, Technology, Thailand, Trends, Video, Vietnam, W hotel, Wayfinding, Wellbeing, Women
+Tags: Abu dhabi, Agile workspace, Archi, Architect, Architecture, Artist, Asia, Bangkok, Bar, BIM, Blog, Boutique, Business, Civic, Construction, Content, Creativity, Culture, Design, Designer, Digital, Digital technology, Digital transformation, Digitisation, Drink, Dubai, Education, Experience, F&B, Food, Future, Health, Hicap, Ho chi minh, Hospitality, Hotel, Hotel design, Information, Innovation, Interior, Interior design, Interior designer, Interview, Knowledge, Lebua, Lifestyle, Luxury, Luxury design, Luxury interior, Marriott, Profile, Residential, Restaurant, Saigon, Sky, Studio, Success, Sustainibility, Tech, Technology, Thailand, Trends, Video, Vietnam, W hotel, Women

 Introducing dwp|dragonfly

-Pranapda Phornprapha Chirathivat has a BA in Business Economics from Brown University and a certificate from UCLA in Interior Architecture.
+Pranapda Phornprapha has a BA in Business Economics from Brown University and a certificate from UCLA in Interior Architecture.
 She has worked with Kelly Wearstler before setting up her own design firm in Los Angeles.
 After relocating back to Bangkok, she has designed for high end residential projects in NYC, London, and Bangkok.
 As an active entrepreneur, Pranapda also founded Paroshoot Group, a fashion retail and distribution company started in 2005 with high end luxury brands Pranapda believes in responsible design that is affordable and purpose driven.

-Tags: Abu dhabi, Agile workspace, Archi, Architect, Architecture, Artist, Asia, Bangkok, Bar, BIM, Blessing, Blog, Boutique, Business, Civic, Construction, Content, Creativity, Culture, Debate, Design, Designer, Digital, Digital technology, Digital transformation, Digitisation, Drama, Drink, Dubai, Education, Email, Experience, F&B, Food, Future, Health, Healthcare, Hicap, Ho chi minh, Hong kong, Hospital, Hospitality, Hotel, Hotel design, Human, Information, Innovation, Interior, Interior design, Interior designer, Interview, Knowledge, Lebua, Lifestyle, Luxury, Luxury design, Luxury interior, Marriott, Mindful, News, Newsletter, Phone, Profile, Profit, Psychology, Residential, Restaurant, Romance, Saigon, School, Signage, Sky, Smartphone, Smartphones, Social media, Social psychology, Sport + Leisure, Studio, Success, Sustainibility, Tech, Technology, Thailand, Trends, Video, Vietnam, W hotel, Wayfinding, Wellbeing, Women
+Tags: Abu dhabi, Agile workspace, Archi, Architect, Architecture, Artist, Asia, Bangkok, Bar, BIM, Blog, Boutique, Business, Civic, Construction, Content, Creativity, Culture, Design, Designer, Digital, Digital technology, Digital transformation, Digitisation, Drink, Dubai, Education, Experience, F&B, Food, Future, Health, Hicap, Ho chi minh, Hospitality, Hotel, Hotel design, Information, Innovation, Interior, Interior design, Interior designer, Interview, Knowledge, Lebua, Lifestyle, Luxury, Luxury design, Luxury interior, Marriott, Profile, Residential, Restaurant, Saigon, Sky, Studio, Success, Sustainibility, Tech, Technology, Thailand, Trends, Video, Vietnam, W hotel, Women

 KBank Private Banking Office